box/box-typescript-sdk-gen/docs/metadataTemplates.md

 - templateKey `string`
   - The name of the metadata template
   - Used as `template_key` in path `path` of the API call
+- headers `DeleteMetadataTemplateSchemaHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+Returns an empty response when the metadata template is successfully deleted.

 ## Get metadata template by ID